-Tests may be given at any time during the year at the teacher's discretion.
-Sufficient advance notice of such tests will be given.
+Tests may be given at any time during the year at the teacher's discretion with the exception of designated STEAM Fair weekends.
+Teachers will give advance notice of such tests and consider other important student responsibilities when scheduling them.
 The faculty also recognizes that having more than two such major tests in one day could diminish the student's ability to perform.
-The students, therefore, may ask to limit the number of these major tests to a maximum of two in any one day.
+The students may therefore ask to limit the number of these major tests to a maximum of two in any one day.
 To be eligible for this accommodation, the student must inform and make arrangements with the teacher who assigns the third test on the same day at the time the third major test is assigned.
-At the end of the third trimester, students take a 90 minute comprehensive exam.
-Teachers may decide to give a final major assignment such as an essay or presentation in lieu of giving a final exam.
+Teachers of full-year courses give cumulative assessments at the end of the year, often in the form of a 90-minute exam, an essay, or a project.